agb2k/COMP2042_CW_hcyab2/README.md

     - The Skeleton, Dragon and Minotaur class to add new characters to the game
     - The PowerUp class to add a power up orb to the game
     - The RoundScore class was made to help with the functionality of the newly created round score pop-up menu
-    - ~~The lives class shows the number of lives left for the frog in the game itself~~
+    - The lives class shows the number of lives left for the frog in the game itself
 - Converted many blocks of code into their own methods to improve readability
 - Improved encapsulation of data by making the majority of the data-types private while using required getters and setters to protect data
 - Added a new background and adjusted it to make the game look nicer
 - Created a fully functioning start menu, info menu, high score menu and high score (round score) pop-up using FXML, CSS and Scenebuilder
+- The factory design pattern has been utilized to add actors to the AddObjects class to enhance maintainability
 - The code has been organized to adhere to the MVC Pattern making the project cleaner and easier to understand
 - Added a permanent high score list which stores data to Highscore.csv to be used in the High score menu created with FXML and Scenebuilder
 - 10 levels with different characters, speed and arrangements have been created to make the game more interesting